This quite literally has the potential to give you sleepless nights. You have one shot to get it right as a wise man once said,

 Keep it short and no more than three words.
 You may also want to use this domain name for your business email as well to ensure consistency.
 Saying “mail me at firstname.lastname@example.org” is not lekker and can look like spam.

 Many bloggers and website owners have registered domains that are now unused and dormant.
 Please don’t just grab that domain of a local school you tried to design a website for and blog about your food adventures. your name must be relevant to and encapsulate what you’re all about.

 Domain names cannot contain special characters.
 You’re only allowed letters, numbers and a hyphen or dash.
 They’re also not case sensitive.

-Following these basics should give you a better idea of what you need to think about when selecting a domain name.
+Following these basics should give you a better idea of what you need to think about when selecting your dream domain name.
 Happy blogging or vlogging.
 Don’t forget to check out our website builder tool.